 Hallucinogens Street Names

-Hallucinogens are a parent term used to describe an array of different dissociative drugs such as LSD, PCP, Psilocybin and Salvia Divinorum.
-Each of these hallucinogens has street names that are often used to openly talk about them between users.
-These hallucinogens street names make up just some of the terminology and lingo that is widely accepted on the streets:
+Hallucinogens” is a parent term used to describe an array of different dissociative drugs such as LSD, PCP, Psilocybin and Salvia Divinorum.
+Each of these drugs has street names that individuals often use to openly talk about them.
+These hallucinogen street names make up just some of the terminology and lingo that is widely accepted on the streets.

 LSD Street Names